-Parque Lage, one of Rio’s most scenic green spaces, comprises English-style gardens, ponds and an old mansion that houses free art exhibitions.
+Parque Lage is comprised of English-style gardens, ponds and an old mansion that houses free art exhibitions.
 Since it’s a bit off the typical tourist route, it’s often quiet.

 Among Rio’s many beaches, none is quite as famous as Copacabana.
 The 2.5-mile stretch of sand attracts cariocas and visitors alike to swim, surf, sun or play soccer or beach volleyball in the sand.

 Perhaps equally famous is Ipanema (captured in song by Antonio Carlos Jobim).
 Each section of sand, demarcated by posts, serves as a meeting spot for one of the city’s many subcultures.

 For an escape from the crowds of Rio’s more iconic beaches, pull up a beach chair on the 11-mile stretch of sand known as Barra da Tijuca Beach, or Barra for short — the longest beach in the city.